I have family members who successfully run home-based farms where they rear grasscutters, fish, and snails. Some grow oyster mushrooms too.

-A home-based type of snail farming must have been in practice for many centuries, but no one can tell when eating snails came about.
+A home-based type of snail farming must have been in practice for many centuries, but no one knows when eating snails came about.
 Some sources claim that snail farming has been practised as far back as the days of the Roman empire, but there is no substantiated evidence to back this up except archaeological findings of heaps of snail shells dated many centuries ago.
-But the connection with the Romans may explain why snail rearing is called heliculture, as it is obviously a Roman name.
+However, the connection with the Romans may explain why snail rearing is called heliculture, as it is obviously a Roman name.

 Arginine is another nutritional source that helps the body build proteins.
 It is in most protein-rich foods, like red meat, fish, poultry, soybeans, grains, and dairy products.
 Snails are a good source of L-arginine.